Tag Archives: poetry

 Popular Posts 2022

 More than three years?
-That’s a fair amount of podcasts/posts/interview/whatever you want to call these things.
+That’s a fair amount of podcasts / posts / interview / whatever you want to call these things.
 Which have been most popular?
-Well, let’s see what the data shows.
+Well, let’s see what the data shows…

 As for the podcasts from 2022, give them a year or two to acquire an audience, particularly one that is not subjected to staying indoors during a pandemic.

 Thanks for listening; and to our guests, thanks for opening up to the rest of the writing community.
+PODCAST

-Dallas Janice Dianne and Faith are Out of the Blue
+Dallas, Janice, Dianne, and Faith are Out of the Blue

 You know it is a good and engaging conversation when Google kicks you off the system because you’ve been on too long.
 Dianne Shiner and Janice O’Mahony were nice enough to also speak for Dallas Hunt and Faith Wilder, too, as they told us about a book they recently published, “Out of the Blue”.
 Each of the four have impressive resumes in and beyond the writing world.
 Several years ago, they began meeting because of a mutual interest: poetry.
 They effectively became a writers group of four, just enough for diverse feedback, not too many to be overwhelming, and close enough that they developed friendships.
 They also created that rare gift, a writer’s appreciation for another writer’s style and voice.
 In retrospect it seems natural that a book would be the result.
 And now it is done and available on the island and online.